Avian Flu & Antarctica

 Close up shot of a brown skua in Antarctica

 The arrival of Avian Flu on the Antarctic Peninsula near the end of the 2024 by migrating birds was an event that had been planned for.
-The International Association of Antarctic Tour Operators (IAATO) quickly stepped up precautionary biosecurity measures for all ships and visitors that had been introduced in 2022.
+The International Association of Antarctic Tour Operators (IAATO) introduced precautionary biosecurity measures for all ships and visitors that have been operating successfully since 2022.
 Swoop is proud to be a member of IAATO.

 Avian Flu was initially detected in locations that were already designated as areas for zodiac cruising only.
-Expedition cruise ships continued to successfully visit the Peninsula, with no effect on itineraries
+Expedition cruise ships continued to successfully visit Antarctica, with no effect on itineraries

 Walking in the snow at Danco Bay in Antarctica